 Also, we all need Support Groups; click to check it out, but don’t get too distracted from finding your therapist!

-I started with both an attachment therapist and body work therapy to heal.
-Then I continued with my attachment therapist and added neurofeedback with a certified, attachment-conscious provider.
+For me, I started with both an attachment-based psychotherapist and body work therapy to heal.
+Then I continued with my therapist and added neurofeedback with a certified, attachment-conscious provider.

 How to Hire a Therapist?
 My take: http://attachmentdisorderhealing.com/resources/z-under-construction/